mikedeshazer/OrFeed/README.md

 string status = orfeed.requestAsyncEvent("https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=USD", "CHAINLINK");
 ```

+After 1 to 3 blocks, Chainlink will send the website data to OrFeed and you can access that data without making a transaction (synchronously).
+Additionally, you can access data from websites that others have already paid for by inputting their the URL.

 ```javascript
 string result = orfeed.getAsyncEventResult("https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=USD", "CHAINLINK", "");
 ```

+Similar integrations with Augur, Provable and Band Protocol are coming soon.

 Once your transaction has been confirmed on the blockchain, Chainlink then waits 1-3 blocks and sends the response from their smart contract.
 You can retrieve the result like this: